TurboVNC/buildscripts/README.txt

 Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's for Visual C++ should be installed in their default locations.
-Refer to BUILDING.txt for more information.)
+Refer to BUILDING.md for more information.)